 The Web site this originated from (UltimatePlayStation.com) has been shut down by Sony to kill any evidence of it's existence.
 However, they have not taken down the YouTube video (below) yet.
 Enjoy!

-To quote: "I'm sorry the video is very short and very low quality, but my phone is ancient and the memory is very low, but I hope you believe me when I say this is in
+To quote: "I'm sorry the video is very short and very low quality, but my phone is ancient and the memory is very low, but I hope you believe me when I say this is in now way a fabrication."

 The details are as follows, taken from the Web site now seized by Sony: